Voyage raises $31 million to bring driverless taxis to communities – TechCrunch

 Most importantly, and a detail Cameron did share with TechCrunch, is that the vehicle it uses for its driverless service will have redundancies and safety-critical applications built into it.

-Voyage also has two deals in place with Enterprise rental cars and Intact insurance company to help it scale.
+Voyage also has deals in place with Enterprise rental cars and Intact insurance company to help it scale.

 “You can imagine leasing is much more optimal than purchasing and owning vehicles on your balance sheet,” Cameron said.
 “We have those deals in place that will allow us to not only get the vehicle costs down, but other aspects of the vehicle into the right place as well.”